-The average height for both males and females has substantially increased over the past century, but it varies depending on location and several other factors.
+The average height for both males and females has increased over the past century.
+However, it varies depending on location and other factors, such as genetics and birth weight.

 On average, a male will be taller than their great-grandfather.
 However, how much taller will vary significantly by region, nutritional status, and other factors.